For all of your general plumbing and heating needs within the Bristol, South Gloucestershire, Newport -

 8AM to 6PM

 10AM to 4PM

 © CR Baines Plumbing and Heating Ltd | 1995 -

 07825 999 510

 Which system is best for me and my lifestyle?

-Deciding which boiler system will make an efficient and practical fit with your home and your lifestyle can be confusing.
+Deciding which gas boiler system will make an efficient and practical fit with your home and your lifestyle can be confusing.
 Hopefully the explanations below will explain the main system types, offer a short explanation how they work, their advantages and what kind of homes they are best suited with.

-A quick overview of boiler controllers
+A quick overview of gas boiler installations

 A combination or ‘combi’ is both a high efficiency water heater and a central heating boiler in a single compact unit.
 Combi-